brechmos-stsci/distributed-computing/celery/README.md

 http://www.celeryproject.org

-Essentially there are three parts to the Dask system:
+Essentially there are three parts to the Celery system:
   * Submitter - this computer/program one submits the jobs
   * Scheduler - a process that runs on a computer that acts as a broker between the submitter and the workers
   * Worker(s) - process(es) that do the actual work received from the scheduler.